-In view of the continuing social distancing norms due to Covid-19, the Ministry of Corporate Affairs ("MCA") issued its General Circular Nos.
-14/2020 dated 8th April, 2020, 17/2020 dated 13th April, 2020, 20/2020 dated 5th May, 2020, and the latest being 10/2022 dated 28th December 2022 and Securities Exchange Board of India (SEBI) vide its Circular No. SEBI/HO/CFD/CMD2/CIRP/P/2022/62 dated 13th May, 2022, and other applicable circulars issued in this regard, have allowed the companies to conduct AGM through VC/OAVM Whose AGM is due in the Year 2023 to conduct their AGM on or before 30th September, 2023 without physical presence of Members at a common venue.
-In accordance with the applicable provisions of the Act and the said Circulars of MCA and SEBI, the 8th AGM of the Company shall be conducted through VC/OAVM.

-- 2. The deemed venue for the AGM shall be registered office of the company. - 3.
-The Explanatory Statement pursuant to Section 102 of the Companies Act, 2013 ("Act") setting out material facts concerning the business under Item 4, 5, 6 and 7 of the Notice is annexed hereto.
+- The Ministry of Corporate Affairs ("MCA") issued its General Circular No.09/2023 dated 25.09.2023 General Circular No: 02/2022 dated: 05.05.2022 General Circular Nos.
+14/2020 dated 8th April, 2020, 17/2020 dated 13th April, 2020, 20/2020 dated 5th May, 2020, and the latest being 10/2022 dated 28th December 2022 and Securities Exchange Board of India (SEBI) vide its Circular No. SEBI/HO/CFD/CMD2/ CIRP/P/2022/62 dated 13th May, 2022, and other applicable circulars issued in this regard, have allowed the companies to conduct AGM through VC/OAVM whose AGM is due in the Year 2024 to conduct their AGM on or before 30th September, 2024 without physical presence of Members at a common venue.
+In accordance with the applicable provisions of the Act and the said Circulars of MCA and SEBI, the 9th AGM of the Company shall be conducted through VC/OAVM. - 2.
+The deemed venue for the AGM shall be registered office of the company. - 3.
+The Explanatory Statement pursuant to Section 102 of the Companies Act, 2013 ("Act") setting out material facts concerning the business under Item 3, 4,5, 6 and 7 of the Notice is annexed hereto.
 The relevant details, pursuant to Regulations 36(3) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") and Secretarial Standard on General Meetings issued by the Institute of Company Secretaries of India, in respect of Director seeking appointment/re-appointment at this Annual General Meeting ("E-AGM") is also annexed. - 4.
 As the AGM shall be conducted through VC/OAVM, the facility for appointment of Proxy by a Member is not available for this AGM and hence the Proxy Form and Attendance Slip including Route Map are not annexed to this Notice. - 5.
 Institutional / Corporate Shareholders (i.e. other than individuals / HUF, NRI, etc.) are required to send a scanned copy (PDF/JPG Format) of its Board or governing body Resolution/Authorization etc., authorizing its representative to attend the E-AGM through VC / OAVM on its behalf and to vote through remote e-voting.
-The said Resolution/ Authorization shall be sent to the Scrutinizer by email through its registered email address to cshitesh.wadhwani@gmail.com with a copy marked to helpdesk.evoting@cdslindia.com. - 6.
+The said Resolution/ Authorization shall be sent to the Scrutinizer by email through its registered email address to cs.shravangupta@gmail.com details with a copy marked to helpdesk.evoting@cdslindia.com. - 6.
 Members holding shares in physical form, in identical order of names, in more than one folio are requested to send to the Company or Bigshare Services Private Limited (BSPL), the details of such folios together with the share certificates for consolidating their holdings in one folio.
 A consolidated share certificate will be issued to such members after making requisite changes. - 7.
-In case of joint holders, the member whose name appears as the first holder in the order of names as per the Register of members of the Company will be entitled to vote at the E-AGM. - SEBI has mandated the submission of PAN, KYC details 8. and nomination by holders of physical securities by March 31, 2023, and linking PAN with Aadhaar by March 31, 2023 vide its circular dated November 3, 2021 and December 15, 2021.
-Shareholders are requested to submit their PAN, KYC and nomination details the Company's registrars Bigshare to Services Private Limited at investor@bigshareonline.com.
-The forms for updating the same are available at https://lasalabs.com/.
-Members holding shares in electronic form are, therefore, requested to submit their PAN to their depository participant(s).
-In case a holder of physical securities fails to furnish these details or link their PAN with Aadhaar before the due date, our registrars are obligated to freeze such folios. - Members may please note that SEBI vide its Circular No. SEBI/HO/MIRSD/MIRSD\ RTAMB/P/CIR/2022/8 dated January 25, 2022 has mandated the listed companies to issue securities in dematerialized form only while processing service requests viz.
-Issue of duplicate securities certificate; claim from unclaimed suspense account; renewal/ exchange of securities certificate; endorsement; subdivision/splitting of securities certificate; consolidation of securities certificates/folios; transmission and transposition.
-Accordingly, Members are requested to make service requests by submitting a duly filled and signed Form ISR - 4, the format of which is available on the Company's website https://lasalabs.com/ and the at on website of the Company's Registrar and Transfer Agents, Bigshare Services Private Limited at https://www.bigshareonline.com/Resources.aspx.
-It may be noted that any service request can be processed only after the folio is KYC Compliant.
+In case of joint holders, the member whose name appears as the first holder in the order of names as per the Register of members of the Company will be entitled to vote at the E-AGM. - SEBI vide its Circular No. SEBI/HO/MIRSD/MIRSD-PoD-1/P/ CIR/2023/37 dated March 16, 2023 (subsumed as part of the SEBI Master Circular No. SEBI/HO/MIRSD/POD-1/P/ CIR/2024/37 dated May 07, 2024), in supersession of earlier